Difference Between Aim and Goal

 Setting the Goal was based on the theory of Empirical Research.
 It is considered one of the most important theories of organizational psychology.

 The founding fathers who gave this theory of setting the goal are Edwin A. Locke and Gary P. Latham.
-In the findings, it was found by Edwin and Gary the goals that are very hard to achieve give higher performance than those which are very easy.
+In the findings, it was found by Edwin and Gary that the goals that are very hard to achieve give higher performance than those which are very easy.

-When the person is encouraged and motivated to follow their goals he/she will have good progress.
+When the person is encouraged and motivated to follow their goals, he/she will have good progress.
 They will be committed and will be able to perform the goals becomes higher.

-When goals are difficult to achieve it provides better results.
+When goals are difficult to achieve, it provides better results.
 Goals increase persistence because of the difficult goals that prolong the effect.
 Goals and Performance are dependent on each other.
 There is a positive relationship between the two.

 A goal must always be considered important.
 An individual or the organization should be committed to the goal.
 Self-efficiency is also an important factor in goal-setting.

 People need feedback on their progress.
 Feedback should be positive, immediate, graphic, and specific.
-SMART framework should be inculcated to achieve the goal.
+The SMART framework should be inculcated to achieve the goal.
 Specific, Measurable, Achievable, Relevant, and Time-bounded.

 Main Differences Between Aim and Goal